 For this online course each student will spend a minimum of 2250 minutes [as designated between brackets next to each assignment] on course activities for three credit hours, as required in academic regulations.
-Total minutes listed in this syllabus is 2820, and includes options of taking each quiz twice.
+Total minutes listed in this syllabus is 3,237, and includes options of taking each quiz twice as well as generous timing for each assignment.
 The time actually spent on each assignment varies greatly between students.

-Last day to drop/add classes, September 10.
+Last day to drop/add classes, January 28.

-August 20- September 17: Introduction to the Course, Turnitin and plagiarism, and the syllabus.
+January 7- January 29: Introduction to the Course, Turnitin and plagiarism, and the syllabus.
 Readings: Course syllabus [30 minutes]